omarreis/FlapLabel/README.md

 * Set FlapLabel1.CountFlaps number of digits in the label.
 This is the maximun lenght of the display text.
 * Set FlapLabel1.Caption to 'TEST'  (case sensitive)

-abel should animate the transitiomn from current state to 'TEST' text.
+The label should animate with ransitions from current state to target 'TEST' text.

 # Sample charsets